When you look at how brands actually grow (through mental availability, attention, and reach), the evidence points somewhere surprising:

-Why small brands hit a growth ceiling, and can't spend their way out of it
+Why small brands hit a growth ceiling — and can't spend their way out

 Pure activation channels like search, social media, and performance marketing run out of new people to reach.
 As budgets grow, frequency goes up, but reach doesn't.
 You're paying to reach the same people, over and over again.